Keeping your pet safe during Halloween

 After all, the bowl of sweets is for trick or treaters, not your cat or dog!
 A lot of these types of foods can be toxic to animals, particularly treats that contain chocolate.
 You should get in touch with your vet immediately if your pet has eaten something they shouldn’t.

-You can help your pet feel included with some dog and cat friendly treats, such as Natures Menu Real Meat Treats for dogs or cats.
+You can help your pet feel included with some dog treats and cat friendly treats.

 Be careful with costumes